Assisted Living at a Faith-Based Retirement Community in Garrison, ND

 Neighbors of The Meadows enjoy:

-- Assisted living apartments that include full kitchens, washer and dryer hookups, private patio space and more
+- Apartments with full kitchens, washer and dryer hookups, private patios and plenty of natural light

-- One meal per day provided, other meals may be purchased
+- Choice of one meal per day, (other meals may be purchased)

 - Professional, friendly assistance with bathing, dressing, mobility and medication management